Some users may experience redirect loops or mixed-content errors after activating Cloudflare SSL on their website.

 - If you are on an Apache web server, ensure that you have Mod_Cloudflare installed.

-- If you're on Nginx, or Mod_Cloudflare does not automatically resolve the issue, ensure you have our official WordPress plugin installed.
+- If you use Nginx or Mod_Cloudflare does not automatically resolve the issue, ensure you have our official WordPress plugin installed.

-- Should you continue to find issues, you may have URLs incorrectly formatted in your HTML or database, in order to resolve this please install a Mixed-Content Fixer plugin.
+- If the problem persits, you may have URLs incorrectly formatted in your HTML or database.
+To resolve this, install a Mixed-Content Fixer plugin.
 We have had success with SSL Insecure Content Fixer and Really Simple SSL.

-If you are using Cloudflare's SSL in Full or Full (Strict) mode and you find you have mixed-content issues, it is likely the case that you have absolute URLs hard coded into either your HTML or in your database.
+If you are using Cloudflare SSL in Full or Full (Strict) mode and you find you have mixed-content issues, it is likely that you have absolute URLs hard coded into either your HTML or in your database.
 Please install a Mixed-Content Fixer plugin which should automatically replace the http with https in these sections.
 We have had success with the SSL Insecure Content Fixer plugin.